Eleutherado/VigilanceDecrementExperiment/README.md

 A low fi lifeguard simulation program meant to study the factors that impact vigilance decrement in lifeguard.
 Made using Tkinter

+Vigilance Decrement is the phenomena of decline in performance efficiency over time.
+There are two explanations for Vigilance Decrement (VD) – Understimulation (Boredom) and Resource Depletion.
+Using this program we showed support for Understimulation using a sample of 22 Carnegie Mellon University undergraduate students.

 ## How to Run
 > Requires Python 3 for csv output